PyPSA/pypsa-usa/docs/source/data-demand.md

 The EFS also provides electrification cases, with reference, medium, and high electrification cases, with slow, moderate, and rapid speeds.
 These scenarios can be controlled via the configuration `demand: scenario: efs_case: / efs_speed:`.

+## Demand Disaggregation

+Electrical load is disaggregated based on population, folling the implementation in the nodal network dataset.
+See the paper on the [nodal network](./data-generators.md#fuel-costs) for more information on specifics of load disaggregation.

 ## Usage